Version dated 01.03.2021

-11.1 To the extent these terms governing assembly/ erection, maintenance, work and services terms for international operations lack specific rulings, the provisions of our International Terms of Sale apply.
+11.1 To the extent these terms governing assembly/ erection, maintenance, work and services terms for international operations lack specific rulings, the provisions of our International Conditions of Sale for Customers not Resident in Germany apply.

 33813 Oerlinghausen If you have any questions or wish to contact our data protection officer, Mr Wolfgang Winter is the person to contact: Wolfgang Winter